ejm714/scipy_proceedings/papers/emily_dorne/main.md

 The machine learning approach in CyFi was originally developed as part of the Tick Tick Bloom: Harmful Algal Detection Challenge, which ran from December 2022 to February 2023 [@ttb_results].
 Machine learning competition can harness the power of community-driven innovation and rapidly test a wide variety of possible data sources, model architectures, and features.
 Tick Tick Bloom was created by DrivenData on behalf of NASA and in collaboration with NOAA, the U.S. Environmental Protection Agency, the U.S. Geological Survey, the U.S. Department of Defense Defense Innovation Unit, Berkeley AI Research, and Microsoft AI for Earth.

 In the Tick Tick Bloom challenge, over 1,300 participants competed to detect cyanobacteria blooms in small, inland water bodies using publicly available [satellite](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#satellite-imagery), [climate](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#climate-data), and [elevation](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#elevation-data) data.
 Models were trained and evaluated using a set of manually collected water samples that had been analyzed for cyanobacteria density.
 Labels were sourced from 14 data providers across the U.S., shown in @fig:ttb_datasets.
 The full dataset containing 23,570 in situ cyanobacteria measurements is publicly available through the SeaBASS data archive [@seabass].
+Each observation in the dataset is a unique combination of date, latitude, and longitude.

 :::{figure} ttb_datasets.png
 :label: fig:ttb_datasets